nwessman/Drinking-buddy/README.md

 We have created the layout for the app which currently has the ability to search for cities and will provide acommodations for the search.
 The api we used to find acommodations uses latitutes and longitudes to decide which acommodations to display.
 This created the need for us to translate user input (cities) to coordinates.
 We did this by webscrape a list of cities, their corresponding coordinates and which airports belong to that city.
 We then filled a Firebase Database with this information so we can do coordinate and airport look ups on only city name searches.

-#### The activity view
+#### The Activity view
-The user is directed to the location, on the map that the user has chosen to visit.
+The user is directed to the location, on the map which it has chosen to visit.
 Therefrom the user can pic different activites to view their location on the map with popup markers that shows the activitys name,address,type of activity and a default picture for every activity.
 The user can also drag the map to view it differently and zoom in and out.
-All locations are deployed from their coordinates which we get from places, geoApi (https://www.geoapify.com/).
+All locations are deployed from their coordinates which we get from places, geoAPI (https://www.geoapify.com/).
 The map is rendered through a react-leaflet library which seemed to work quite nicely except for some known bugs.
 The Map container did not render the view correctly in the beginning and the user had to zoom in/out their window to get a full size map.
 This problem was solved with a hook in the activity view which was necessary for this to work.

+#### The Flight view
+The user can view the flights that are gathered from the flights API with an approximate time, place of departure and destination.
+The user can also click to "book" a certain flight which will redirect it to the actual flight website.

+### The Hotels view
+The view shows all the hotels of the location the user has chosen to visit.
+All hotels are fixed to one person, therefore the price.
+The user can view a picture, address and price of the hotel.
+All hotels are gathered from Booking API(https://rapidapi.com/tipsters/api/booking-com/).
+When a user clicks on a hotel it will be redirected to a details view where the user can see reviews of other visitors aswell as more pictures of the hotel.
+This view is also created through the Booking API.
+However, it uses two different GET methods.